aarong/feedme-client/DEV.md

 - `tests/`

   Functional tests for the Node and and browser builds.

-  Written in ES5 so that it can be run directly in all versions of Node and the browser.
   Functional tests are written for Jasmine, as Jest can not run in the browser.

   - `tests/tests.js` The functional tests.